Iximiel/adventOfCode2023/Readme.md

 Looks like task 1 is fully explained by their description, it may be so that task 2 will be too difficult?

 Let's play with triangles, hoping this do not become a fibonacci-like thing in task2...

+Task 1 was simple, but i feel I've been walk-trough'd by the puzzle writers....